Integrations

 Connection URL appears in git diffA literal credential URL was written to ktx.yamlReplace it with env:NAME or file:/path/to/secret and rotate exposed credentials

-Database ingest returns no tablesSchema, database, or project filter is wrong, or the user lacks metadata permissionsVerify the schema list and grant metadata read permissions
+Database ingest returns no tablesSchema, database, or project filter is wrong, or the user lacks metadata permissionsVerify the schema list and grant metadata read permissions.
+For Athena, confirm the IAM principal has glue:GetDatabases and glue:GetTables permissions

 Query history is emptyQuery history extension or warehouse history view is unavailableEnable the warehouse-specific history feature, then rerun ktx ingest <connectionId> --query-history or ktx setup

-Column statistics are missingConnector cannot access stats tables or the warehouse does not expose themGrant stats permissions where supported; otherwise rely on fast schema context
+Column statistics are missingConnector cannot access stats tables or the warehouse does not expose themGrant stats permissions where supported; otherwise rely on schema-level context without column statistics

 Semantic query execution failsConnection is missing, unreachable, or query execution is disabledRun ktx connection test <id> and check the ktx sl query flags